Join BloonsUp News and get your FREE balloon arch tutorial, extra tips, discounts & more!

 Created in six easy steps, this Valentine Balloon Bouquet is one of the best personalized Valentine's Day gifts you can give to that special someone.

-The hunt for unique and original gifts for Valentines is finally over!
 You can't give the same bunch of flowers or box of chocolates year after year, can you?

 Take 150cm length of white curling ribbon.
 Measure 100cm and at that point fold it back over on itself, leaving the remaining 50cm for curling.
 Take 5cm of sticky tape and apply it to the folded section of ribbon (fig. 1).